-Federal Stafford Loan and Unsubsidized Stafford Loan
+Federal Direct Subsidized and Unsubsidized Loan

 Borrowing limits for student loans are determined by a student's credit hour accumulation and whether a student is dependent or independent.
 Entrance and Exit Loan Counseling are required of all loan applicants.
-Check with the Student Financial Services Office for current information regarding the application process.
-A student should first complete a FAFSA before requesting a student loan application.
+Check with the Office of Student Financial Services for current information regarding the application process.
+A student should first complete a FAFSA before submitting a student loan data sheet.
 Visit the Jefferson College website at www.jeffco.edu for specific borrowing limits and other important loan information.